ufarooq/IPFSLite/README.md

      **Support Peer Discovery**) otherwise deactivate the options
     - When you have a public static IP address, and be nice to other peers, activate **Enable Auto NAT Service** and **Enable Relay Hop**.
-The option **Enable Auto Relay** can be deativated in this case.
+The option **Enable Auto Relay** can be deactivated in this case.

 * Running the app to communicate with other "IPFS Lite" nodes Assumption is here, that you would like to communicate with other "IPFS Lite" nodes, to share